sunny-b/conclavity/README.md

 ![Conclavity install](/dist/img/conclavity-shell.gif)

-### 2. Created an empty div with an ID of "Conclave"
+### 2. Create an empty div with an ID of "Conclave"

 ```html
 <html>